ucsb-cs184-f24/team06/team/LEARNING.md

 Experience with C#, Angular, .NET, C++, SQL, and Python.
 Familiar with Unity, Java, and React.
 Hoping to gain experience developing for mobile.

 ## Cappillen Lee
+I’m experienced with XCode and Swift.
+I also like programming in Python and TypeScript.
+I hope to make an addictive, fun, and creative slime-creature mobile game.

 ## Richard Fang
 A lot of experience with Python and JavaScript/TypeScript.
 Knowledgeable in React, Next, and other web frameworks.